Too Polite to Disagree: Understanding Sycophancy Propagation in Multi-Agent Systems: Related Work

 Similar to \citet{chen2024reconcile}, a user's question, along with an explicit user stance, is passed to a multi-agent system consisting of $n=6$ LLMs, whose job is to answer the question over $m=5$ rounds.
 Each answer is binary, either supporting or opposing the user's stance.
 In the first round, each model answers the question independently.
 In each subsequent round, in addition to the question, each agent is shown the most recent responses produced by all other agents in the previous round, along with a ranking of its peers' sycophancy, and is allowed to present a new answer.
 This is repeated for $m-1=4$ more rounds.

 A small remark before we move on: our metrics below measure agreement with a \emph{user's} incorrect assertion and not with other agents' (incorrect) responses.
-This distinguishes our focus from conformity \citep{weng2025conformity}, which is the phenomenon of models following the peer majority under group pressure.
-Here, we intend to study only user-directed sycophancy and its dynamics in a multi-agent discussion system that together seeks to answer a user.
+This distinguishes our focus from conformity \citep{weng2025conformity}, the phenomenon of models following the peer majority under group pressure.
+The two notions diverge along two axes.
+The first is the \emph{source} of the pressure: conformity is a horizontal pull exerted by a peer majority, whereas sycophancy is a vertical pull toward the human the model has been trained to please.
+The second is the \emph{reference point}: we always define agreement relative to the user's fixed stance rather than the shifting peer majority, so a model that flips toward its peers but away from the user is not deemed sycophantic.
+Both forces are exerted simultaneously in our setting, since each agent observes the user's assertion and its peers' latest responses within the same prompt.
+By anchoring every metric to the user's stance, we isolate user-directed sycophancy and leave peer-to-peer adoption to be measured separately in our pairwise-influence analysis (Section~\ref{sec:pairwise}).
+We intend to study only user-directed sycophancy and its dynamics in a multi-agent discussion system that together seeks to answer a user.